mosip/documentation/docs/Master-Data-Services-Functionality.md

 14. API should only allow creation of one record at a time and should restrict bulk creation
 15. API should audit the relevant data when the API is called successfully or when an error is encountered

-### B. Fetch List of Device Specifications based on a Language Code
+### Fetch List of Device Specifications based on a Language Code

 On receiving request to fetch the List of Device Specifications with input parameters (Language Code and/or Device Type) the system fetches the List of Device Specifications against the Language Code and/or Device Type